Vaigai River: Dams

 The Vaigai Dam is built across the river in Periyakulam taluk, in the Theni district of Tamil Nadu.
-It provides water for irrigation for the Madurai district and the Dindigul district as well as drinking water to Madurai and Andipatti.
+It provides water for irrigation for the Theni District, Dindigul District, Madurai district, Sivagangai District, Ramanathapuram District and indirectly serves Virudhunagar District through Irrigation canals from Sivagangai District.
+It also provides drinking water to Madurai and Andipatti.
 Near the dam, the Government of Tamil Nadu has constructed an Agricultural Research Station for researching the growing of a variety of crops, including rice, sorghum, blackgram, cowpea and cotton.

-The Periyar Dam was built in 1895 by John Pennycuick, who implemented a plan proposed over a century earlier by Pradani Muthirulappa Pillai of Ramnad.
+The Mullaperiyar Dam was built in 1895 by John Pennycuick, who implemented a plan proposed over a century earlier by Pradani Muthirulappa Pillai of Ramnad.
 The dam was built by the British Army Engineering corps for the Travancore kingdom.
 The first dam was washed away by floods, and a second masonry dam was constructed in 1895.